USAFA-ECE/ece281-book/book/lab/lab1.md

 Power down your circuit before making any adjustments or changes!
 ```

-When complete, demo your operational integrated circuit to an instructor.
+> **[25 Points]** Demo your operational integrated circuit to an instructor.

+## Lab: FPGA

+Now we will construct the same circuit in VHDL.

 ### Setup Vivado Project

-Just like in {ref}`setup-vivado-project`, join the assignment, clone the project, and source the `build.tcl` file to setup the project.
+Just like in {ref}`setup-vivado-project`, join the github classroom assignment,
+clone the project, and source the `build.tcl` file to setup the project.

 You should see the following files: